-- reducing the impact of our products through innovative new materials and technologies.
+- Reducing the environmental impact of our products through innovative new materials and technologies.

-- disclosing material ingredient information in product declarations within our SUSTAIN Portfolio, which includes Declare Labels and Health Product Declarations (HPDs) on our most popular products; and
+- Disclosing material ingredient information in product declarations within our SUSTAIN Portfolio, which includes Declare Labels and Health Product Declarations (HPDs) on our most popular products.

 - Attaining product certifications that contribute to green building standards in markets where we operate.